 - File C2-07, Lease Supplement for Investing in Improvements on a Rented Farm

-- File C2-08, Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss
+- File C2-08, Lease Supplement for Obtaining Conservation Practices and Controlling Soil and Nutrient Loss

 These lease supplements provide extra space to fully describe improvements and practices, and how their costs will be borne.

 The lease may also contain language and additional space for many different situations, including environmental considerations such as planting wildlife habitat, following an approved conservation plan, and cleaning up disposal sites for hazardous wastes and containers.

 The time it takes to complete a written lease contract can prevent many problems down the road.
 It is simply a good business practice.